conestack/yafowil.documentation/docs-source/introduction.rst

 Add custom behaviour
 ====================

-You can inject custom behaviour by marking a part of the widget name chain with the asterisk ``*`` character.
+You can inject custom behaviour by marking a part of the blueprint chain with the asterisk ``*`` character.
 Behaviours are one or a combination of a

 ``extractor``